 To initiate the payload download, the attackers attached .URL files as an attachment to an email.
 Alternatively, the email could contain a link leading to Google Drive, which in turn hosts the aforementioned .URL file.
 Upon opening this file, the victim’s system connects to a remote Server Message Block server that contains the payload executable.

 As mentioned above, around August 2024, attackers started employing a new infection method, known as ClickFix.
 This method involves sending a phishing email with a link to the user.
 Upon clicking the link, the user sees a web page with instructions on how to “fix” the error.
-The key issue is that the phishing page is disguised as Samsara, AMB Logistic, or Astra TMS, which is specialized logistics software.
+The key issue is that the phishing page is disguised as Samsara, AMB Logistic, or Astra TMS, specialized logistics software.
 Combined with a legitimate sender, this dispels any doubt about the legitimacy of the email.
 As a result, the victim clicks on the link and follows the instructions.
 Due to this manipulation, the victim received DanaBot as a payload.

 Potential Threat Actors